History of Goa: Christianity in Goa

 The 16th-century monument, the cathedral or Sé, was constructed during Portugal's Golden Age, and is the largest church in Asia, as well as larger than any church in Portugal.
 The church is 250 ft in length and 181 ft in breadth.
 The frontispiece stands 115 ft high.
-The cathedral is dedicated to St. Catherine of Alexandria and is also known as St. Catherine's Cathedral.Se Cathedral, Goa Tourism It was on her feast day in 1510 that Afonso de Albuquerque defeated the Muslim army and took possession of the city of Goa.
+The cathedral is dedicated to St. Catherine of Alexandria and is also known as St. Catherine's Cathedral.
+It was on her feast day in 1510 that Afonso de Albuquerque defeated the Muslim army and took possession of the city of Goa.

 The Goa Inquisition was the office of the Inquisition acting within the Indian state of Goa and the rest of the Portuguese empire in Asia.
 It was established in 1560, briefly suppressed from 1774 to 1778, and finally abolished in 1812.
 Based on the records that survive, H. P. Salomon and I. S. D. Sassoon state that between the Inquisition's beginning in 1561 and its temporary abolition in 1774, some 16,202 persons were brought to trial.
 Of this number, only 57 were sentenced to death and executed; another 64 were burned in effigy.
 Most were subjected to lesser punishments or penances.

 The Inquisition was established to punish New Christians who continued practicing their ancestral religion in secret.
 Many Sephardic Jews (as falsely-converted Catholics) had immigrated to Goa from the Iberian peninsula.
 Due to persecution by the Inquisition, most left and migrated to Fort St. George (later Madras/Chennai) and Cochin, where the English and the Dutch allowed them to be openly Jewish.

 In Goa the Inquisition also scrutinised Indian converts from Hinduism or Islam who were thought to have returned to their original ways.
 It prosecuted non-converts who broke prohibitions against the observance of Hindu or Muslim rites, or interfered with Portuguese attempts to convert non-Christians to Catholicism.
 Goan Inquisition was abolished in 1812.